muhme/joomla-branches-tester/README.md

 ### Cleaning Up

-If you want to rid of all Docker containers and free up multiple gigabytes of disk space from the `branch-*` and other directories, simply run:
+If you want to rid of all Docker containers and free up multiple gigabytes of disk space from the `joomla-*` and other directories, simply run:

 ```
 scripts/clean